urbanairship/sarlacc-pit/README.md

 By default, failure to perform the initial fetch() operation will cause service startup to fail.
 This means that in the event of a config source outage new instances will not be able to start, though existing instances will continue using the last known good value.
 If a fallback value is provided, it will be used until a fetch is successful.
+The `Fallbacks` class provides static methods for building common fallback structures.

 Monitoring
 ----------